abhiTronix/vidgear/README.md

 If this is your first time using VidGear, head straight to the [Installation ➶][installation] to install VidGear.

-Once you have VidGear installed, **Checkout its Well-Documented Function-Specific [Gears ➶][gears]**
+Once you have VidGear installed, **Checkout its Well-Documented [Function-Specific Gears ➶][gears]**

 Also, if you're already familiar with [OpenCV][opencv] library, then see [Switching from OpenCV Library ➶][switch_from_cv]

-Or, if you're just getting started with OpenCV, then see [here ➶](https://abhitronix.github.io/vidgear/latest/help/general_faqs/#im-new-to-python-programming-or-its-usage-in-computer-vision-how-to-use-vidgear-in-my-projects)
+Or, if you're just getting started with OpenCV-Python programming, then refer this [FAQ ➶](https://abhitronix.github.io/vidgear/latest/help/general_faqs/#im-new-to-python-programming-or-its-usage-in-opencv-library-how-to-use-vidgear-in-my-projects)

 &nbsp;